Bira/octopus-carnival/_drafts/wir-mm-4e-troglodyte.md

 Troglodytes reproduce by laying eggs, with the female laying close to a hundred of them at once.
-Only a minority of those will both hatch and survive to adulthood, which takes two years.
+Only a minority of those will both hatch and survive to adulthood, which they reach in two years.

-Their culture is at a paleolithic level of technological development, and though it's egalitarian when it comes to gender it's extremely xenophobic.
+Troglodyte culture is at a paleolithic level of technological development, and though it's egalitarian when it comes to gender it's extremely xenophobic.
 Anyone not of the same tribe is an enemy to be killed and eaten, or captured and sacrificed to Torog (god of suffering and imprisonment) in an long, torture-filled ceremony.
 Troglodyte tribes fight each other as bitterly as they fight anyone else - when two tribes move into the same area, the most likely outcomes are for one of them to be annihilated or for the two to be so weakened they ironically end up merging under a strong leader.
 When resources grow scarce in their current territory they will gladly raid the surface.

-It kinda makes sense for troglodytes to be this horrible when you think about it.
+It makes a little bit of sense for troglodytes to be this horrible when you think about it.
 Any less powerful Underdark culture is likely to grow a xenophobic streak when their most frequent neighbors are drow, duergar, and mind flayers.
 And if these three big empires base all of their power on slavery and torture, it's not inconceivable that a culture they prey on would try to do the same, and venerate the god that presides over these things.

 None of this stops the Big Three from regularly enslaving troglodytes and using them as muscle.
-I suppose it's also possible to find bands of troglodytes who aren't xenophobic Torog worshippers and who live in the surface or at least on friendlier terms with other species.
+I imagine it could also be possible to find bands of troglodytes who aren't xenophobic Torog worshippers and who are on friendlier terms with other species.
+Perhaps they might even live on the surface.

 This is another instance where the Monster Vault breaks out the full Lovecraftian Racism Vocabulary, calling them "degenerate reptile folk",